Now that you have received a decision in uoZone, explore your next steps.

 Even if you have received an offer of admission, you may still be able to add French immersion or CO-OP to your original application.
 To find out if you can make changes to your program, email us at [email protected].
 Be sure to include your student number.

 Follow the instructions in your Admission file in uoZone to accept your offer.
 It usually has conditions — make sure you really understand them.
 You must accept your offer of admission by the deadline indicated on your offer.

 Start planning your transition to the University of Ottawa

 Once you have accepted your offer, find out about course enrolment.
 Enrolment for the fall term usually begins in mid-May.
 It’s never too early to figure out your course sequence and start shopping for courses you might want to take!

 Careful budgeting is another important element of being well prepared for university life and the financial responsibilities it brings.
-Visit the financial aid and awards site for tools, forms and financial planning information to help you keep your finances on track so you can stay focused on your studies.
+Visit the fees and financial support website for information to help you keep your finances on track so you can stay focused on your studies.